TimMisiak/timmisiak.github.io/content/posts/symbol-indexing.md

 * Files on a symbol store can also be compressed as CAB or ZIP files.
 If compressed, the files should be named with the last character as an underscore.
 For instance, ```combase.dll\AFBF9EF6354000\combase.dl_```.
 * The "timestamp" field of a binary may not be a timestamp if the debug directory contains a ```repro``` type entry.
 The debugger generally doesn't care about that when downloading binaries though, since it still works the same way.
 * The debugger doesn't always "map" images in when debugging kernel dumps where it would be useful.
 That's been on my backlog for a while and is something I will be fixing in the next few months.

+# Comments or questions?

+Have any comments or questions about this?
+Let me know on the [Twitter thread](https://twitter.com/timmisiak/status/1557444659764293632) for this post.